8 Romance Subgenres – What’s Your Favorite?

 Why not try new subgenres, you’re bound to find your next Romance love.
 And never be afraid to try a new author, hundreds come out each month.

 About ddominikwicklesI am a romance author who loves books, purses and cats.
 I believe the glass is always half full and there is no such thing as having too many books.
-My romances all have mystery and danger to keep you turning the pages.
+My romances all contain mystery and danger to keep you turning the pages.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.